Carroll and Milton Petrie Student Emergency Grant Fund

 - More than one emergency per year

-Students who demonstrate need and face a current unexpected non-recurring emergency may apply for this grant.
+Students who demonstrate need as noted above may apply for this grant.
 The applicant must:

 - have a record of good conduct;